G-symmetric monoidal categories of modules over equivariant commutative ring spectra: Point-set categories of modules over an algebra

 \begin{theorem} There are adjoint pairs with left adjoints

 and right adjoints

 respectively. \end{theorem}

-\begin{proof} Our proof depends on an alternate characterization of $N^{G,U}_{H, \iota_H^* U}$ using the multiplicative change of universe functors.
-First, observe that the conclusion of the theorem follows immediately when $U = \bR^{\infty}$: since for any $G$ the category $\gspectra[G][\bL_{\bR^\infty}]$ is equivalent to the category of $G$-objects in $\mathcal{S}[\bL_{\bR^\infty}]$, we can apply~\cite[A.56]{HHR}.
-Next, we apply the multiplicative change of universe functors of Definition~\ref{defn:multichange}.
-The result is a consequence of the following identification

-along with the fact that by Theorem~\ref{thm:multichange} the change of universe functors are equivalences of categories.
+\begin{proof} First, observe that the conclusion of the theorem follows immediately when $U = \bR^{\infty}$: since for any $G$ the category $\gspectra[G][\bL_{\bR^\infty}]$ is equivalent to the category of $G$-objects in $\mathcal{S}[\bL_{\bR^\infty}]$, we can apply~\cite[A.56]{HHR}.
+We now use the alternate characterization of the norm from Lemma~\ref{lem:schnorm} and the fact that by Theorem~\ref{thm:multichange} the change of universe functors are symmetric monoidal equivalences of categories. \end{proof}

-To establish the identification, we expand the right-hand side, writing $\bR$ in place of $\bR^{\infty}$ for concision:

-In these expansions, note that we use the fact that the norm preserves reflexive coequalizers~\cite[A.54]{HHR}. \end{proof}

 An immediate corollary of Theorem~\ref{thm:adj} is that commutative ring objects have an ``internal norm'' map arising from the counit of the adjunction.

 \begin{corollary} Let $R$ be an object in $(\gspectra[G][\bL_U])[\bP]$ or $\gspectra_U[\bP]$.
 Then there is a natural map